Asian stocks mixed ahead of possible Fed guidance

 The Dow Jones Industrial Average gave up 0.5% to 35,213.12 and the Nasdaq composite lost 0.6% to 14,945.81.
 The three major indexes are still on track for weekly gains.

-In energy markets, benchmark U.S. crude picked up 44 cents to $67.86 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, used as the price basis for international oils, added 50 cents to $71.57.
+In energy markets, benchmark U.S. crude added $1.14 to $68.56 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, used as the price basis for international oils, gained $1.13 to $72.20.

 Comments